 - If problem is diagnosed as being an internal transmission problem, see Section 7 of the appropriate series Service Manual as listed in the Forward. - Relay coil resistance must measure more than 20 ohms.
 Less resistance will cause early failure of the ECM "Driver".
+Refer to ECM QDR Check (Figure 3-18).
 Using an ohm meter, check the coil resistance of all ECM controlled solenoids and relays before installing a replacement ECM.
 Replace any solenoid or relay that measures less than 20 ohms resistance.

-MANUAL TRANSMISSION SHIFT LIGHT CHECK ALL ENGINES
+MANUAL TRANSMISSION SHIFT LIGHT CHECK ON ALL VEHICLES BELOW 8500 GVW

-The ECM uses information from the following inputs to control the Shift light:
+The ECM uses information from the following inputs to control the shift light: